pipelinebot-com/docs/docs/guide/1-pr-ci.md

 {% raw %}

 We need to setup the basic continuous integration parts of our workflow first.
-This provides a green check to let deliverybot know whether a commit is safe to deploy to an environment.
-Usually these are your unit and integration tests that are run as part of every commit.
+This provides a green check to let PipelineBot know whether it is safe to the next stage.
+Usually these are your build (compile), unit and integration tests that are run as part of every commit.

 Copy the below code into your repository at the path `.github/workflows/ci.yml`.